Is It Safe To Leave A Pet In An RV?

 The biggest fear of any RVer when leaving their pet in the RV alone is that the power will go out and that the air conditioner will stop running.
 There’s not much you can do to prevent power outages, but there is one thing you may do to ensure that the AC stays running.

 Aside from that, your generator itself matters a lot as well.
 What you should particularly care about is the runtime of your generator.
-If it’s a small generator with a small fuel tank, then it may be unable to power up the AC unit while you are away.
+If it’s a small generator with a small fuel tank, it may be unable to power up the AC unit while you are away.

 Ceiling fans

-Keep in mind though that a ceiling fan won’t be as effective in hot weather.
+Remember that a ceiling fan won’t be as effective in hot weather.
 For extreme heat, your RV’s AC will be the best option.
 Not only that, but the rotating ceiling fan may be a safety hazard to your pet, which means that leaving a ceiling fan isn’t the best option, but it should still be considered.

 Extreme temperature preparation